top of page

 The secret to winning a Boardroom auction is similar to how you can win an auction...
 Preparation is the key.
 For auction preparation tips, head over to our "Auction Winning Tips" articles, where we will teach you how you can win ANY auctions without overpaying.

 However, the MOST critical step to winning happens PRIOR to the auction.
-This is one critical step you must do, in order to participate in the Boardroom Auction.
+This is an important step you must do, in order to participate in the Boardroom Auction.

 You need to let the agent know you are interested in the property as soon as you know you are interested.